-Administering the BJCP Beer Judging Examination requires an exam administrator as well as a minimum of two proctors.
-The proctors' role is to score the exam beers with no additional information beyond that made available to the examinees other than allowing the proctors to use the BJCP Style Guidelines.
+Administering the BJCP Cider Judging Exam requires an exam administrator as well as a minimum of two proctors.
+The proctors' role is to score the exam ciders with no additional information beyond that made available to the examinees other than allowing the proctors to use the BJCP Style Guidelines.
 The proctors are to provide scoresheets not biased by information unavailable to the examinees.
-Avoiding this bias is why the exam administrator does not also function as a proctor - the exam administrator selects/prepares the exam beers and generally knows too much about the beers.
+Avoiding this bias is why the exam administrator does not also function as a proctor.
+The exam administrator selects/prepares the exam cider / perry and generally knows too much about them.